read()

 /diss(address)

-: add/remove authorized feed consumers (via modifications to the buds
+: add/remove authorized feed consumers (via modifications to thebuds

 such that buds[usr] == 1